chipotle/Slimx/README.md

 # SlimX - Extensions for Slim

+**Note that SlimX is no longer developed or supported, and probably isn't useful with current versions of Slim.** You're welcome to try to adapt it for your own purposes, though, consistent with the MIT license.

 This is a *very* small set of extensions for the [Slim Framework](http://www.slimframework.com), a Sinatra-like "microframework" for PHP.

 A couple years ago I started my own PHP microframework, Flagpole; it became usable, but never really advanced much, and I shelved it when it became clear there were other better projects of a similar nature like Slim.